 - 1. A complete application form and a non-refundable application fee of \$50 for citizens and permanent residents of the U.S. and \$75 for international applicants. - 2.
-A typed 400-500 word statement of academic and professiona goals. - 3.
-A current vitae. - 4.
+A 400-500 word statement of academic and professional goals. - 3.
+A current curriculum vitae. - 4.
 At least three letters of recommendation from persons qualified to give an evaluation of the applicant's past scholastic performance, research, ability for advanced work in administration of justice, and personal motivation. - 5.
 Two official transcripts of credits earned at each college and/or university attended by the applicant. - 6.
-Scores from the Graduate Record Examination. - 7.
-Scores from the Graduate Record Examination. - 8.
-Evidence of proficiency in the use of the English language.
+Scores from the Graduate Record Examination.

 The Graduate Admissions Committee (GAC) comprised of graduate faculty will make decisions on admission.
 During the admission process the GAC will evaluate graduate transcripts of applicants with master's degrees to determine whether or not additional courses are needed at the master's degree level.
-No more than twelve (12) credits from previous doctoral work will be applied towards the Ph.D. program.
+No more than six (6) credits from previous doctoral work will be applied towards the Ph.D. program.